-Table 14 below compares select differences in Arizona and Federal computations of individual income tax.
+Table 10 below compares select differences in Arizona and Federal computations of individual income tax.

-State and Federal Individual Income Tax S Tax Year 2021 Systems Arizona Individual Income Tax Federal Personal Income Tax 4 brackets 7 brackets 2.59% to 4.50% Ordinary rates reduced (25)% 3.50% 10.0% to 37.0% 0.0% to 20.0% (1) \$1,500 if blind (2) \$2,300 if age 65 years or over (3) \$2,300 for stillborn child (4) \$10,000 for qualifying parents and ancestors of parents None. \$12,550 \$25,100 \$18,800 See exemptions above See exemptions above Taxpayers who take the standard deduction may increase that deduction by 25% of their charitable contributions that would have been deductible had they itemized.
-5/ \$12,550 \$25,100 \$18,800 \$1,400 - \$2,700 4 / \$1,400 - \$2,700 4 / None.
+State and Federal Individual Income Tax Systems Tax Year 2022 Arizona Individual Income Tax Federal Personal Income Tax Number of Tax Brackets $^{1\!\!/}$ 2 brackets 7 brackets Marginal Tax Rates Ordinary Income 2.55% and 2.98% 10.0% to 37.0% Long-Term Capital Gains 2/ Ordinary rates reduced (25)% 0.0% to 20.0% Arizona Alternate Income 3.00% Exemptions (1) \$1,500 if blind (2) \$2,300 if age 65 years or over (3) \$2,300 for stillborn child (4) \$10,000 for qualifying parents and ancestors of parents None.
+Standard Deduction 3/ Single \$12,950 \$12,950 Married Filing Jointly \$25,900 \$25,900 Head of Household \$19,400 \$19,400 Added Deduction if Age 65 years + See exemptions above \$1,400 - \$2,700 4/ Added Deduction if Blind See exemptions above \$1,400 - \$2,700 4/ Additional Charitable Deduction Taxpayers who take the standard deduction may increase that deduction by 27% of their charitable contributions that would have been deductible had they itemized. / None.
+Select Differences in Taxation Social Security Income Social Security Income is not taxable.
 Taxpayers may take a state subtraction of any income that is taxed at the federal level.
-Social Security Income plus 100% of other income is less than specified income limits.
-Up to 85% of Social Security Income is taxable for taxpayers with income above the limits.
-Taxpayers that itemize deductions may take a deduction of all unreimbursed medical expenses.
+No amount is taxable if the sum of 50% of Social Security Income plus 100% of other income is less than specified income limits Up to 85% of Social Security Income is taxable for taxpayers with income above the limits.
+Medical Expenses Taxpayers that itemize deductions may take a deduction of all unreimbursed medical expenses.
 Taxpayers that itemize deductions may take a deduction of the amount of unreimbursed medical expenses that exceed 10% of federal adjusted gross income.
-Taxpayers may claim a credit of \$100 for each dependent under the age of 17 and \$25 for each dependent age 17 and over.
-Working taxpayers may claim a credit of up to \$2,100 for costs incurred for child or dependent care.
-The credit is calculated as 20% to 35% of qualifying costs.
-Arizona Individual Income Tax 4 brackets 2.59% to 4.50% Ordinary rates reduced (25)% 3.50% (1) \$1,500 if blind (2) \$2,300 if age 65 years or over (3) \$2,300 for stillborn child (4) \$10,000 for qualifying parents and ancestors of parents \$12,550 \$25,100 \$18,800 See exemptions above See exemptions above Taxpayers who take the standard deduction may increase that deduction by 25% of their charitable contributions that would have been deductible had they itemized.
-5/ Social Security Income is not taxable.
-Taxpayers may take a state subtraction of any income that is taxed at the federal level.
-Taxpayers that itemize deductions may take a deduction of all unreimbursed medical expenses.
-Taxpayers may claim a credit of \$100 for each dependent under the age of 17 and \$25 for
+Child and Dependent Care Expenses Taxpayers may claim a credit of \$100 for each dependent under the age of 17 and \$25 for each dependent age 17 and over.
+Working taxpayers may claim a credit of u to \$2,100 for costs incurred for child or dependent care.
+The credit is calculated a 20% to 35% of qualifying costs.

-^{1/} Arizona and federal individual income tax brackets are adjusted annually for inflation.
+$\underline{\textbf{1}}/$ Arizona and federal individual income tax brackets are adjusted annually for inflation.

-^{2/} Long-term capital gains are realized on assets held longer than 1 year.
+2/ Long-term capital gains are realized on assets held longer than 1 year.

-^{3/} Arizona and federal standard deduction amounts are adjusted annually for inflation.
+3/ Arizona and federal standard deduction amounts are adjusted annually for inflation.

-^{4/} For married couples filing jointly, the added deduction is \$1,350 for each taxpayer that qualifies, up to \$2,700 per couple.
+4/ For married couples filing jointly, the added deduction is \$1,350 for each taxpayer that qualifies, up to \$2,700 per couple.
 For those filing single or as head of household, the added deduction is \$1,700.

-^{5/} Pursuant to Laws 2021, Chapter 412, beginning in TY 2022, the optional standard deduction percentage of 25.0% will be increased according to the average annual change in the metropolitan Phoenix CPI published by the U.S. Department of Labor, Bureau of Labor Statistics.
+5/ Pursuant to Laws 2021, Chapter 412, beginning in TY 2022, the optional standard deduction percentage of 25.0% will be increased according to the average annual change in the metropolitan Phoenix CPI published by the U.S. Department of Labor, Bureau of Labor Statistics.
 This increase will be raised to the nearest whole percent and cannot be revised below the amount from the previous tax year.
 The total deduction cannot exceed 100.0%.